container-storage-interface/spec/spec.md

   // being accessible from that node.
   INACCESSIBLE = 2;

-  // Permanent data loss is known or strongly suspected on underlying
+  // Permanent data loss is known or strongly suspected on the
-  // volume.
+  // underlying volume.
+The CO MAY use this signal to inform
+  // users to trigger recovery workflows such as restoring from
+  // a snapshot or replica.
   DATA_LOSS = 3;
 }